nachogtan/sysmon-lab-blue-team/suspicious_activity_analysis.md

+## Introduction
+This project aims to explore the power of Sysmon logs and how they can help uncover meaningful information from suspicious artifacts.

 ## 🔍 Detection
 As part of a routine system check, I discovered a file named **svchost.exe** located in the Downloads folder.
 This immediately raised a red flag.
 Normally, this executable should not reside in that location.